Sidre User Guide¶

 - View.
 Describes a conceptual layout of data in memory.
 Each View has a collection of its explicitly-set Attributes.

 - Attribute.
-Provides an item of metadata describing a View.
+Provides a metadata descriptor of a View.

 These concepts will be described in more detail in later sections.